Neo45666/DevOps-Projects/PROJECT 1/README.md

 ## `cd` command

-cd means change directory and usually a directory is specified. if none, the cd command
+cd means change directory and usually a directory is specified.
+It takes a single argument, which is the path of the directory to switch to.
+If no argument is given, it changes to the user's home directory.

 ![](./Images/cd%20command.PNG)